aeternity/protocol/sync/tx_pool_sync.md

 # Mempool/TX-pool synchronization

-On startup the epoch node needs to update (or get from scratch if it is a completely new node) its list of unconfirmed transactions.
+On startup the Aeternity node needs to update (or get from scratch if it is a completely new node) its list of unconfirmed transactions.
 New transactions it will get through gossip, but by construction older transactions that (for some reason) have not made it onto the chain is not gossiped.